History-deterministic Vector Addition Systems: Decision Problems

 \begin{theorem} Given a \Ahvass[1] $\?A$, checking if $\Lang{\?A}$ is regular is decidable in \EXPSPACE. \end{theorem}

 Although checking regularity of DOCA is \NL-complete, the added complexity here is due to the doubly exponentially large DOCA produced in the reduction.
+Since $\AhvassE[1]$ can be transformed into $\Ahvass[1]$ by \cref{lemma:hd1ishd1e}, the theorem also holds for $\AhvassE[1]$.
 We now show undecidability already for dimension $2$.

 \begin{theorem} Given a \Ahvass[2] $\?{A}$, it is undecidable if $\Lang{\?A}$ is regular. \end{theorem}

 [1]{\mathit{correct}_{#1}} [1]{\mathit{incorrect}_{#1}} \begin{proof} By reduction from the finiteness problem for 2CM (\cref{lem:2cm-finiteness}).
 For a given 2CM $M$ we construct a \Ahvass[2] whose language will be regular iff $M$'s run visits only finitely many configurations.
 We make the argument for coverability semantics first.